Trump Jr: Can’t recall discussing Russia probe with father

-WASHINGTON (AP) — Donald Trump Jr. told the Senate Judiciary Committee that he couldn’t remember whether he had discussed the Russia investigation with his father, according to transcripts released Wednesday of his interview with the panel.
+WASHINGTON (AP) — Donald Trump Jr. told the Senate Judiciary Committee last year he did not recall ever discussing the Russia investigation with his father and said he didn’t think there was anything wrong with meeting a Russian lawyer at Trump Tower ahead of the 2016 presidential election, according to transcripts released Wednesday of his interview with the panel.

 In addition to Trump Jr., the committee interviewed four other people who attended the Trump Tower meeting in New York — publicist Rob Goldstone, who set up the meeting with the promise of dirt on Clinton; Rinat Akhmetshin, a prominent Russian-American lobbyist; Ike Kaveladze, a business associate of a Moscow-based developer, and a translator.

 The committee did not interview Natalia Veselnitskaya, the Russian lawyer at the center of the meeting.
-But the panel released her written responses to a letter that Senate Judiciary Chairman Chuck Grassley, R-Iowa, sent her last year.
+But the panel released her written responses to a letter that Grassley sent her last year.

-The panel was also not able to interview Jared Kushner, Trump’s son-in-law, or Paul Manafort, Trump’s former campaign manager, even though both attended the Trump Tower meeting.
-But the committee released a short page of notes Manafort took on his phone during the meeting.
+The panel was also not able to interview Jared Kushner, Trump’s son-in-law, or Paul Manafort, Trump’s former campaign chairman, though both attended.

+The committee did release one page of notes that Manafort took during the meeting.

+His notes mention “Russian adoption by American families” and Bill Browder, a British citizen who has spearheaded a U.S. sanctions law —known as the Magnitsky Act— that targets Russian officials over human rights abuses.
+The relatively cryptic notes appear to track with some of the details contained in a presentation that Veselnitskaya has given in an attempt to undermine the sanctions law.

 Mueller has brought several unrelated charges against Manafort, including money-laundering conspiracy, false statements and acting as an unregistered foreign agent related to Ukrainian political work.

-The special counsel is investigating the Russian meddling, whether Trump’s campaign was involved and possible obstruction of justice.
-The Trump Tower meeting, and the administration’s initial response to reports of it, has been one focus of the probe.
+The special counsel is investigating the Russian meddling in the election, whether Trump’s campaign was involved and possible obstruction of justice.
+The meeting, and the administration’s initial response to reports of it, have been a focus of the probe.

+The White House has said the president was involved in drafting an initial statement after news of the meeting broke last year.

 Asked in the interview if his father was involved in drafting the statement, Trump said: “I don’t know.
 I never spoke to my father about it.”